simplicitesoftware/docs/content/CTG_50_docs/CTG_30_authentication/LSN_105_custom_auth_page/custom_auth_page.md

 ]
 ```

-See [this document](/lesson/docs/authentication/tomcat-multi-auth-providers) for details on how to configure authentication providers.ving at least a responsibility on the ADMIN group.
+See [this document](/lesson/docs/authentication/tomcat-multi-auth-providers) for details on how to configure authentication providers.
+> **Warning**: Before making these changes, make sure that you will still be able to login with a user having at least a responsibility on the ADMIN group.

 <h3 id="granthooks">Grant hooks</h3>

-Then you can implement 's  `GrantHooks``customAuthPage method`to redirect to external page or to return custom html page, and `customAuth method` to interpret the return of the custom auth page.
+Then you can implement `GrantHooks`'s `customAuthPage method` to redirect to external login page or to return custom html page, and `customAuth method` to interpret the return of the custom auth page.
 The **example** below uses the mustache model of `XXX_CUSTOM_LOG` resource for the auth page.

 ```Java
     @Override